Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: Geometric Coxeter groups

 Coxeter groups admit a canonical geometrical representation.
 Let~$V$ be a real vector space with basis~$e_1,\dots,e_N$, where the vector~$e_i$ corresponds to the generator~$s_i$ of~$S$, say.
-We equip~$V$ with the symmetric bilinear form~$B$ according to~
+Equip $V$ with the symmetric bilinear form~$B$ defined by

 The geometric representation~$\rho:W\to\mathrm{GL}_N(V)$ defined by~ associates to each generator $s_i$ the corresponding reflection $r_i=\rho(s_i)$ with respect to the subspace $H_i=\{v\in V\mid B(e_i,v)=0\}$.
 The map $\rho$ preserves the form~$B$ and is faithful with discrete image.
 In this context, it is not difficult to see that the group $W$ is finite if and only if the form $B$ is positive definite.
 Suppose that $(W,S)$ is irreducible, that is, its Coxeter diagram $\Gamma$ is connected.
 Then, $W$ is called \emph{spherical} or \emph{affine} if the form $B$ is of signature $(N,0)$ or $(N-1,0)$, respectively.
-We have a complete picture of the spherical and affine Coxeter groups.
-They are classified and exist for arbitrarily large $N$.
-For more details, see \cite{Hum}.
+The spherical and affine Coxeter groups are completely classified for arbitrarily large $N$ (see \cite{Hum} for details).

 Let $(W,S)$ be a Coxeter system of rank $N$.
 A word~$c\in W$ of $S$-length $N$ so that every generator in $S$ appears exactly once is called a \emph{Coxeter element}.
 If the Coxeter diagram $\Gamma$ is a tree, then the different Coxeter elements form a single conjugacy class in $W$ by a result of Steinberg~\cite{Steinberg59}.
 The image~$C=\rho(c)\in \mathrm{GL}_N(V)$ of a Coxeter element $c\in W$ is called a \emph{Coxeter transformation}.
 By means of its order and its eigenvalues one can decide about the nature of $W$; see \cite{AC76} and \cite{How}.
 In particular, the Coxeter group $W$ is finite and spherical if and only if the order of $c$ is finite.
 Consider the \emph{Coxeter adjacency matrix} $A=2\,I-2B$ of the Coxeter diagram $\Gamma$.
-If~$\alpha$ is the leading eigenvalue of $A$, then the spectral radius~$\lambda$ of the Coxeter transformation $C$ satisfies the equation
+If~$\Gamma$ is a tree and~$\alpha$ is the leading eigenvalue of $A$, then the spectral radius~$\lambda$ of the Coxeter transformation $C$ satisfies the equation

 For a reference, see McMullen~\cite{McM02}.
 We note that if all the weights of the Coxeter diagram $\Gamma$ are equal to~$3$, then the Coxeter adjacency matrix $A$ equals the adjacency matrix of the underlying abstract graph.